 It's specially useful for event-driven content websites, like Wikis, news portal, highly updated blogs, etc. You can use Sucuri Firewall cache as a microcaching layer as explained on 8º step of Troubleshoot Caching Issues article.

-For websites that doesn't updated the public content frequently, it's even possible to use a longer
+For websites that doesn't updated its public content frequently, it is even possible to use a longer

 If your server doesn't provide a